atogue/market-user-service/README.md

 ##Note:
 requirements: maven3 and java 15 (also java 11) or higher.

-It also required to run the following 2 services:
+It also requires to run the following 2 services:
 - market-order-service
 - market-payment-service